jeonghihi/commaneverends.github.io/a_literature.md

 <h2>Comma Never Ends needs you!</h2>
 We keep collecting books and authors so just send us a title and/or the author of your favourite book(s): <a href="https://airtable.com/shreaQ9jTsWLpJSXK" target="_blank">submit a form</a>

-:sos: Tell us one of books you like to share with us by filling out the form below.
+Tell us one of books you like to share with us by filling out the form below.
-<iframe src="https://airtable.com/embed/shreaQ9jTsWLpJSXK?backgroundColor=orange" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;" allowfullscreen=""></iframe>
+<iframe src="https://airtable.com/embed/shreaQ9jTsWLpJSXK?backgroundColor=orange" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #000;" allowfullscreen=""></iframe>